eliasffyksen/MiniSnakes/README.md

 ## How to die

+Ah, the age old question.
+Oh wait, what were we talking about?
+Thats right, snakes, never mind!

 Since we now have the next position it is fairly trivial to figure out whether the snake should die or not.
 We just have to check if `snake[touple(pos_next)] > 0` since the only values with more then `0` on our board is values where the snake currently is.